School Handbook

 Director: Mr. Quintin Robertson

-Superintendent of Schools: Mr. Mark Forsythe
+Superintendent of Schools: Mr. Mick Parmar

-Local Board Member: Mrs. Lois Smandych
+Local Board Member: Mr. Kelly Palmer

 Student Services Coordinator: Mrs. Cindy van Eeden